StackVista/stackstate-docs/setup/troubleshooting.md

 ### Linux - Error: `/opt/stackstate/var/log/license-check/license-app.log: Permission denied`

-**Symptom**: when starting any component of StackState, the log shows a message similar to the following:
+**Symptom**: When starting any component of StackState, the log shows a message similar to the following:

 ```text
 /opt/stackstate/var/log/license-check/license-app.log: Permission denied
 ```

-**Cause**: the license key registration command was executed as `root` or other user followed by starting StackState as a service.
+**Cause**: The license key registration command was executed as `root` or other user followed by starting StackState as a service.

 **Solution**: Remove the contents of `/opt/stackstate/var/log/license-check` and restart StackState.